storidient/KoCoNovel/README.md

 # KoCoNovel
 KoCoNovel is a character coreference dataset based on 50 modern and contemporary Korean novels.
-For more details, refer to the following publication:

-* Kyuhee Kim, Surin Lee and Sangah Lee (2024), "[KoCoNovel: Annotated Dataset of Character Coreference in Korean Novels](https://arxiv.org/abs/2404.01140)", arXiv preprint.
+For more details, refer to our paper, "[KoCoNovel: Annotated Dataset of Character Coreference in Korean Novels](https://arxiv.org/abs/2404.01140)".

+# Corpus
+The corpus is drawn from the public domain texts on [Wikisource](https://ko.wikisource.org/wiki/).
+The preprocessing involved correcting typos and incorrect line breaks within the text, and adjusting the spelling to match modern Korean grammar.
+The list of novels can be found in the file `list_of_novels.csv`.

 # Data and Annotation
 KoCoNovel contains grammatically corrected versions of novels and annotations for character coreference in four types of options, along with speaker annotations for all direct quotations.
-The list of novels can be found in the file 'list_of_novels.csv'.
 The types of options are as follows: